 At what point did you start to have misgivings about your early work?

 Pretty shortly after it came out, honestly.
-As soon as I started writing songs for The People Who Eat People, I realized that we didn’t want to be doing those songs anymore.
+As soon as I started writing songs for The People Who Eat People, I realised that we didn’t want to be doing those songs anymore.
 I got closer to finding my own voice, so those songs were retired pretty early on.

 And did that cause you to be more cautious in how you wrote songs going forward?